razic/cracking-the-coding-interview/README.md

 ## Why is this here?

-The book encourages readers to physically write out their solutions on paper, and then type it in, "word for word", nhen write down all of the problems encountered trying to get it working.
+The book encourages readers to physically write out their solutions on paper, and then type it in "word for word" on a computer, taking note of all problems encountered getting it working.

 These are my solutions, written in Golang.
 I hope to come back and look at various solutions and their implementations when I need a refresher.